 Gemini has subsidy agreements with the Government of the Netherlands which expire in 2031.
 The subsidies top up the wholesale market-based revenue generated by Gemini to a fixed, contractual rate per megawatt hour (MWh) and are subject to an annual production ceiling (the "Gemini Subsidy Cap"), beyond which, production earns revenue at wholesale market rates.
 In addition, the top up to a fixed contractual rate is subject to a floor price, thereby exposing Gemini to market price risk when the wholesale prices fall below the contractual floor price of €44/MWh.
-Based on expected wind resources and resultant electricity production volumes, the Gemini Subsidy Cap and the associated earnings are expected to be achieved during the third or fourth quarter of the calendar year, which Northland takes into account in its forecasts.
-For the six months ended June 30, 2018, the impact of the wholesale market price falling below the contractual floor price on sales was approximately €2.4 million or about 1% of revenues from Gemini.
+Based on expected wind resources and resultant electricity production volumes, the Gemini Subsidy Cap and the associated earnings are expected to be achieved during the third or fourth quarter of the calendar year.
+For the nine months ended September 30, 2018, the average wholesale market price exceeded the contractual floor price.
+For the year ended December 31, 2017, the impact of the wholesale market price falling below the contractual floor price on sales was approximately €11 million or 2.8% of revenues from Gemini.

 Nordsee One has a FIT subsidy with the German government which expires in 2027.
 The subsidy is added to the wholesale market rate, effectively generating a fixed unit price for energy sold.
-The subsidy compensates for production curtailments required by the system operator.
+The subsidy compensates for certain production curtailments required by the system operator.